firebitsbr/Capstone/README.md

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Dark Web Recon is a tool designed to have a web front end where a user can direct a search term towards a input resource, such as a web address or IRC channel and parameters for which they would like to search.
-The searches run through modules tied to the selected protocol and sent to a preconfigured, already in-place Elasticsearch Database.
+Dark Web Recon is a tool designed to have a web front end where a user can direct a search term towards a input resource, such as a web address or IRC channel and specify parameters to search.
+The searches run through modules tied to the selected protocol and send to a preconfigured, already in-place Elasticsearch Database.

 == Description ==

 Dark Web Recon was designed at Rochester Institute of Technology as a way to search for information on the Dark Web.
-We have developed with extensibility in mind and provide the ability to add new crawling modules.
+This product has been developed with extensibility in mind and provide the ability to add new crawling modules.
 Using the *parent classes* a developer can easily create their own unique crawler modules to work with the developed parser.

 The following components are included in version 1.0: The Parser, the Web Front End, A Web/TOR Crawler, and an IRC Crawler.
 A server needs to be configured with an ELK stack in place (Elasticsearch, Logstash, and Kibana) which will act as the database that will store all successful search queries.